 Central Park & Civic Area

-Central Park is located in downtown Boulder, adjacent to the site of the Boulder County Farmers’ Market, featuring Boulder Creek access, an educational walk with information about flood control, water use, and native species, and open turf for picnicking and other recreational activities.
+Central Park is located in downtown Boulder, adjacent to the site of the Boulder County Farmers’ Market, featuring Boulder Creek access, a playground, and open turf for picnicking and other recreational activities.

 - Picnic area